The Vital Question Investors Forget to Ask: Does Your Strategy Support Your Ideal Life?

 Imagine a real estate investor with a real estate portfolio worth $800,000 and corresponding liabilities (mortgages) on those assets of $300,000.
 As she considers her options over the next five to seven years, she could either a) focus all her efforts on paying off her mortgages or b) cash out part of her equity and re-leverage it to acquire more assets.

 You can decide to operate as if you are a life architect hired to build the life of your dreams for yourself and your family.
-Then, once that vision has been set, you use the appropriate strategies, assets, portfolios and returns as tools that underwrite that life.
+Then, once that vision has been set, you use the appropriate strategies, assets, portfolios, and returns as tools to underwrite that life.

 Related: Investing NOW So You Can Have the Lifestyle You Want LATER?
 You’re Doing it Wrong.

-How do you gear your investing towards the lifestyle you want?
+How do you gear your investing toward the lifestyle you want?
 What success metrics do you track?